Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 She repeatedly called the US and Israeli war against Iran a “war of choice” and blamed Trump for alienating long-standing US allies with his aggressive postures.

-“ America has increasingly under Donald Trump become more unreliable as a partner to our friends, and America has increasingly — second point — lost influence,” she said.
+“ America has increasingly, under Donald Trump, become more unreliable as a partner to our friends, and America has increasingly — second point — lost influence,” she said.

 “My concern is not only just the fact of it, but it’s going to take a while and some serious work, way beyond the end of this man’s term, to regain whatever we had.”